 Ohio State Physics New Student FAQ - Autumn 2017

-July 27th - Register online for ALL of your classes for Autumn 2018.
+July 15th - Deadline to Register online for ALL of your classes for Autumn 2019.
 Fellows will need to register for 12 credit hours and TAs for a minimum of 8 credit hours.
 See #6 below.
-Fellows,, plese not that you will need to add 1 credit hour of Physics 7998 Research with Prof. Pelz to reach 12 hours.
+Fellows, please not that you will need to add 1 credit hour of Physics 7998 Research with Prof. Pelz to reach 12 hours.

-August 1-10 ALL interntaional students see the Office of International Affairs (OIA) found at OIA.OSU.EDU for check in and to register for the mandatory 1 day Orientation scheduled on the first 3 Thursdays in August.
-Please schedule your individual check in meetings before Monday 8/13 as you will have department sessions to attend.
+August 1-10 -ALL international students see the Office of International Affairs (OIA) found at OIA.OSU.EDU for check in and to register for the mandatory 1 day Orientation scheduled on the first 3 Thursdays in August.
+Please schedule your individual check in meetings before Monday 8/12 as you will have department sessions to attend.
+If you are not able to arrive before August 12th, the Department is leaving Thursday August 15th open for you to attend the last OIA orientation.

 -10:00 am- 10:45 MANDATORY Dept introduction to OSU and the Dept